mzattera/v4j/README.md

 as word separators, markup, etc.

 - Special characters include "word separators", which separate words in the text.
-As there might be more than one word separator (e.g. punctuation) one of them is chosen as the default "space" character (returned by `getSpace()` and `getSpaceAsString()`.
+As there might be more than one word separator (e.g. punctuation) one of them is chosen as the default "space" character (returned by `getSpace()` and `getSpaceAsString()`).

-Special characters also include "unreadable" characters that are used (e.g. in the EVA alphabet) to mark unreadable characters in the original text.
+  Special characters also include "unreadable" characters that are used (e.g. in the EVA alphabet) to mark illegible characters in the original text.

 The `Alphabet` class is abstract; to provide an actual implementation simply extend this class and provide methods that list characters accordingly to their category.